 4. Adhere to the laws of purity and impurity, as prescribed in the Torah.

 Our roots and traditions in Ancient Israel are the common denominator of the major monotheistic religions which later developed.
 Our High Priest, is our leading religious representative.The Israelite Samaritan Torah remains our holy scripture.
-Down the ages we have succeeded in preserving our unique ancient Hebrew language, our costume, cuisine, culture, music and poetry, and our religious identity.
+Down the ages we have succeeded in preserving our unique ancient Hebrew language, costume, cuisine, culture, music, poetry, and religious identity.

 Today we are ‘living history’, as we respect and observe our way of life and heritage.
 Through our sometimes difficult past we have learned to coexist harmoniously with our neighbours Elements of our tradition are familiar to other cultures, and we are a bridge for peace (gesher leshalom) between all peoples (see the article Women For Peace).
 We are the root of the Abrahamic religions in the region, including Samaritanism, Judaism, Christianity, Islam, and the Druze and Bahai faiths.Though rooted deeply in the past, we are a vibrant modern community with contemporary enterprises and interests.
 See Israelite Samaritan Enterprises